canonical/mimir-bundle/README.md

 ## Overlays

-TODO: Fix this outdated section

 We also make available some [**overlays**](https://juju.is/docs/sdk/bundle-reference) as convenience.
 A Juju overlay is a set of model-specific modifications, which reduce the amount of commands needed to set up a bundle like COS Lite.
 Specifically, we offer the following overlays:

-* the [`cos-relations` overlay](https://raw.githubusercontent.com/canonical/cos-lite-bundle/main/overlays/cos-relations-overlay.yaml) establishes relationshps between the charms in this bundle and those in the [`cos-lite` bundle](https://github.com/canonical/cos-lite-bundle), as well as exposing Mimir as a Prometheus compatible remote-write targets as an Juju offer which may be consumed as part of a cross-model relatoin.
+* the [`cos-relations` overlay](https://raw.githubusercontent.com/canonical/cos-lite-bundle/main/overlays/cos-relations-overlay.yaml) establishes relationships between the charms in this bundle and those in the [`cos-lite` bundle](https://github.com/canonical/cos-lite-bundle), as well as exposing Mimir as a Prometheus compatible remote-write targets as an Juju offer which may be consumed as part of a cross-model relation.
 * the [`storage-small` overlays](https://raw.githubusercontent.com/canonical/cos-lite-bundle/main/overlays/storage-small-overlay.yaml) provides a setup of the various storages for the Mimir bundle charms for a small setup.
   Using an overlay for storage is fundamental for a productive setup, as you cannot change the amount of storage assigned to the various charms after the deployment of the Mimir Bundle.